Jack Garner: Acting

+Death

 Garner suffered a fall in September 2011, which resulted in a broken hip.
 Doctors determined that his heart was not strong enough to withstand surgery to repair the hip so Garner was transferred to a facility for long-term care.
 However, his condition suddenly worsened within one week.
 Garner died at a hospice in Rancho Mirage, California, near his home in Palm Desert, on September 13, 2011, six days shy of his 85th birthday.
 He was survived by his former wife, Betty Bumgarner; his daughter, Liz Bumgarner, and son-in-law, Don Dykstra (they have no children); and younger brother, James Garner.
 His memorial service was held at the Wiefels Mortuary in Palm Springs, California.